FinalsClub/djKarma/README.md

 7. Start Apache Solr search engine (see section)

  + TODO: short desc of how to install and deploy on a deployment server, what server packages need to be running/installed, but not how to install them

-## Re-Deployment & Updating karmanotes

-# Revised deployment to production.

-1. Review settings,

-2. Check out new repo.

-3. install requirements

-	sudo pip install -r requirements.txt
-4. Re-populate the contents of the static

-	./manage.py collectstatic

-5. Update Database schema
-	./manage.py schemamigration notes --auto

-If app HAS NOT!!! been converted to south!!!!!!

-	./manage.py syncdb

 ### Migration CAVEATS